moorepants/dissertation/systemidentification.rst

    .. include:: tables/systemidentification/output-median.rst

-The mean percent variance across the outputs can be computed and the models ranked by the mean, :ref:`Table 10 <tabMeanVAFOutputs>`.
+The mean percent variance across the outputs can be computed and the models ranked by the mean, :ref:`Table 13.10<tabMeanVAFOutputs>`.
 The best model seems to be LP and the AA is also a pretty good predictor.
 Notice that the Whipple model is poorer than the arm model.